HMS Recruit (1829): Construction and career

+Recruit was ordered on 25 March 1823 and laid down in February 1825 at Portsmouth Dockyard.
+The ship was launched on 17 August 1829 and was fitted out from March to 18 August 1831.
+She was commissioned on 1 July 1831.
 On 29 May 1832, she sailed from Falmouth (or Bermuda – accounts differ), bound for Halifax, Nova Scotia (or Bermuda), under the command of Lieutenant Thomas Hodges, RN.
 She disappeared without trace, presumed foundered in the Atlantic Ocean with the death of all aboard.